Sato-Isolated/DofusHuntHelper/README.md

 ---

 ## Usage
-1. **With Arduino**: Connect the Arduino and click "Start".
-2. **Without Arduino**: Simply launch the application and use the features with the keyboard and mouse.
-3. Capture the coordinates with "Capture".
+1. Capture the coordinates with "Capture".
-4. Copy a `/travel` command to the clipboard from any treasure hunt site or tool.
+2. Copy a `/travel` command to the clipboard from any treasure hunt site or tool.
-5. The application will automatically move the mouse to the Dofus chat, paste the command, and press Enter twice to execute it.
+3. The application will automatically move the mouse to the Dofus chat, paste the command, and press Enter twice to execute it.

 ---